-And without any boiling or long-rise steps, they are a great kid-friendly recipe.
-In fact, they are so easy (and yummy) that making these with kids (of all ages) will make you their favorite ____________ (fill in the blank: mom, dad, babysitter, aunt, grandparent…).
-Your family will be pretty happy with the results, too.
+In fact, they are so easy and yummy that making these with kids of all ages will make you their favorite mom, dad, babysitter, aunt, grandparent – or whatever you are to them.
+Your whole family will be pretty happy with the results, too.
 They are usually gone in a day at our house.

 I started making these when my kids were little as something fun to do when they had playdates.
 One of my friends and I organized bi-weekly play dates to give the other some time for errands and shopping and her girls surprised me by asking to make these every time they came over.
-Did I mention they were over once a month?
-And they always wanted to make the pretzels- not anything else.
-Same with my nieces a few years later.
+They always wanted to make the pretzels- not anything else, even when I offered.
+Same with my nieces and nephews a few years later.

 The kids always love the “painting” part.
 They brush on an egg wash and sprinkle the tops with some kosher salt.

-By the way, the egg wash is crucial, I feel, to giving this simple bread dough the chewy mouth feel of a pretzel- so don’t skip this step or use butter instead.
-While butter tastes good, it makes the pretzel more roll-like, if you know what I mean.
+By the way, the egg wash is crucial to giving this simple bread dough the chewy mouth feel of a pretzel- so don’t skip this step or use butter instead.
+While butter tastes good, it makes the pretzel more like a roll in texture.

-Letters (great crossover activity for preschoolers learning their letters!).
+Letters (a great crossover activity for preschoolers learning their letters!).